gl-inet/mv1000-ubuntu-image/README.md

 passwd: password updated successfully
 ```

+# Note about reset button and U-boot web failsafe

+In case of Ubuntu installation failure, you can go back to the original OpenWrt system.

+Press and hold the reset button, and plug in the power supply:
+- Release button when the middle led on, the U-boot web failsafe start.

+U-boot web failsafe is needed when your OpenWrt firmware crash,
+and can only be used to flash OpenWrt firmware, not ubuntu image.

+- Release button when side led on, uboot will choose OpenWrt as default system and reboot.

 # Create image based on prebuilt Ubuntu
 ## Example 1.
-Add pacakge and config
+Add package and config
-- Install preuilt image and login into Ubuntu
+- Install prebuilt image and login into Ubuntu
 - Make changes: apt-get install and other configuration
-- Switch to openwrt in mv1000 Ubuntu shell:
+- Switch to OpenWrt in mv1000 Ubuntu shell:
 ```
-switch_system openwrt
+switch_system OpenWrt
 ```
-- By default the ubuntu filesystem is mounted on /data,
+- By default, the ubuntu filesystem is mounted on /data,
   Archive the whole filesystem of ubuntu, in mv1000 opnewrt shell:
 ```
 cd /data